ant-design/ant-design/docs/spec/buttons.en-US.md

 - Header: subject's heading, summary and navigation
 - Body: detailed content
-- Footer: suplementary information or toolbar
+- Footer: supplementary information or toolbar

-Place buttons in different areas could have different meaning.
+Place buttons in different areas could have different meanings.

 ### When to Put Buttons in the Footer?